LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

       - The source of the image.
 - `<terms>`
   - Container of a member’s terms of service in chronological order.
 A `<terms>` element may include the following child, which is repeatable:
     - `<item>`
       - Container for the member’s service in an individual Congress.
 An `<item>` element is repeatable and may include the following children:
         - `<memberType>` (e.g., Senator)
           - The membership type.
           - Possible values are "Representative", "Resident Commissioner", "Delgate", or "Senator".
         - `<congress>` (e.g., 94)
           - The Congress during which the member served.
           - View the [field values list of Congresses](https://www.congress.gov/help/field-values/congresses) on Congress.gov.
 Read more [about Congresses](https://www.congress.gov/help/legislative-glossary#glossary_congress) on Congress.gov.
         - `<chamber>` (e.g., Senate)
           - The chamber in which the member served during that Congress.
           - Possible values are "House of Representatives" and "Senate".
         - `<stateCode>` (e.g., VT)
           - The two-digit postal code abbreviation for the state represented by the member.
         - `<stateName>` (e.g., Vermont)
           - The name of the state represented by the member.
         - `<partyName>` (e.g., Democratic)
           - The political party of the member.
           - Possible values are "Democratic", "Independent", "Independent Democrat", "Libertarian", and "Republication".
         - `<partyCode>` (e.g., D)
           - The single letter abbreviation for the political party of the member.
           - Possible values are "D", "I", "ID", "L", and "R".
         - `<termBeginYear>` (e.g., 1975)
           - The year in which the member’s service in that Congress began.
         - `<termEndYear>` (e.g., 1977)
           - The year in which the member’s service in that Congress ended.
         - `<district>`
           - The Congressional district represented by the member (exclusive to the House).
-The value of zero indicates the state has only one member in the House.
+The value of zero indicates the state, district or territory has only one member in the House.
 - `<identifiers>`
   - Container for member’s identifying information.
 The `<identifiers>` element may include the following child:
   - `<bioguideID>` (e.g., L000174)